aboutcircles/circles-contracts-v2/docs/docs/introduction.md

 ## Brief Overview

-Circles is a digital protocol designed to create and distribute a a fair and social money through personal currencies.
-It leverages the power of decentralized technology to implement a system of interconnected, individual economic units that together form a larger, more equitable economic network.
+Circles is a digital protocol designed to create and distribute fair and social money through personal currencies.
+It harnesses the power of decentralized technology to implement a system of interconnected, individual economic units that collectively form a larger, more equitable economic network.

-The Circles protocol is built on top of the Gnosis Chain blockchain, utilizing smart contracts to manage the creation, distribution, and transfer of personal currencies.
-At its core, Circles employs an ERC1155 multi-token standard, allowing for efficient handling of multiple token types (different personal and group Circles -- more on groups later) within a single contract.
+The Circles protocol is built on the Gnosis Chain blockchain, utilizing smart contracts to manage the creation, distribution, and transfer of personal currencies.
+At its core, Circles employs an ERC1155 multi-token standard, enabling efficient handling of multiple token types (different personal and group Circles -- more on groups later) within a single contract.

 ## Purpose and Goals of Circles

-The primary purpose of Circles is to create a more inclusive and sustainable economic system by providing equitable issuance of money to all participants.
-By doing so, Circles aims to:
+The primary purpose of Circles is to create a more inclusive and sustainable economic system through the equitable issuance of money to all participants.
+In pursuing this vision, Circles aims to:

-1. Introduce community currencies with lower economic inequality by ensuring a baseline level of economic participation for all.
+1. Introduce community currencies that reduce economic inequality by ensuring a baseline level of economic participation for all.
-2. Foster community connections and local economies through trust-based currency networks.
+2. Foster community connections and strengthen local economies through trust-based currency networks.
-3. Encourage sustainable economic growth by implementing a demurrage system that discourages hoarding and promotes circulation.
+3. Promote sustainable economic growth by implementing a demurrage system that discourages hoarding and encourages circulation.
 4. Provide a flexible framework for various economic experiments and community-driven initiatives.
+5. Empower individuals and communities to have greater control over their economic interactions and monetary systems.

 ## Key Concepts

 ### Personal Currencies

 In the Circles ecosystem, each individual can mint their own personal currency.
-This is a unique feature of the protocol, allowing every participant to become an issuer of their own basic income.
-The Hub contract manages the registration of individuals (referred to as "humans" in the contract) and the issuance of their personal currencies.
+This unique feature of the protocol empowers every participant to become an issuer of their own personal Circles.
+The Hub contract manages both the registration of individuals (referred to as "humans" in the contract) and the issuance of their personal currencies.

 Key points about personal currencies:

-- Each registered human can mint a fixed amount of their personal currency regularly (1 Circle per hour).
+- Each registered human can mint a deterministic amount of their personal currency at a consistent rate of one Circle per hour.
+- Minting is retroactive, allowing claims for up to 14 days of past elapsed time.
+- The mintable amount is calculated based on the number of complete hours passed since the last issuance of Circles.
+- Circles undergo daily demurrage at a rate equivalent to 7% per year.
+Issuance for past days accounts for this demurrage, ensuring fair distribution over time.
+(Further details on demurrage are discussed in a later section)
-- Personal currencies are represented as unique tokens within the ERC1155 multi-token system.
+- Personal currencies are represented as unique tokens within the ERC1155 multi-token system, with each token ID derived from the address of the human's avatar.
-- The minting process is managed by the `personalMint()` function in the Hub contract.
+- The `personalMint()` function in the Hub contract manages the minting process.

+This system ensures a fair, time-based issuance of personal currencies while implementing mechanisms to encourage active participation in the Circles economy.

 ### Trust Networks